Oussama1997/Oussama1997-contactmanager-api/README.md

-# Contact-Manager-Spring-Boot
+# Connectly
-A Spring Boot and PostgreSQL–powered Contact Manager with fast CRUD operations for adding, updating, viewing, and deleting contact details.
+A Contact Manager with fast CRUD operations for adding, updating, viewing, and deleting contact details.